The Role of Leadership in Promoting Winter Mental Wellness: Best Practices for Managers

 Organise virtual sessions related to winter mental health issues.
 Furthermore, think about scheduling such group meetings or virtual gatherings as virtual office yoga classes or other virtual office exercises, like perhaps random office coffee breaks, where you can have people chat casually.

-Managers might also encourage employees to explore various relaxation strategies outside of work, depending on what works best for them—meditation, self-care using calming topicals, or other methods that support personal well-being.
+Managers might also encourage employees to explore various relaxation strategies outside of work, depending on what works best for them—meditation, self-care with calming topicals (such as those containing CBD or other soothing ingredients), or other methods, such as edibles that support personal well-being.
 Providing these opportunities helps employees feel valued and connected, which can reduce isolation.

 4. Encourage Regular Breaks and Movement